 Turning opinion polls into votes or any other form of practical political participation and rebuilding confidence in politics and politicians remain Mthwakazi nationalists’ two biggest challenges.
 Although Mthwakazi nationals have a great measure of confidence in Mthwakazi independence, it would appear they are presently slightly short of good politicians to vest their confidence in.

-Mthwakazi nationalism is to a great extent being impaired by an apparent lack of focussed marketing of nationalist ideals.
-Thus, nationalists find themselves in an unenviable though not entirely impossible task of having to first convince a highly sceptical population of their credentials and build their reputation in a now bland, exhausted and frustrated socio-political environment.
+Mthwakazi nationalism is to a great extent being impaired by an apparent lack of focused marketing of nationalist ideals.
+Thus, nationalists find themselves in an unenviable though not entirely impossible task of having to first convince a highly skeptical population of their credentials and build their reputation in a now bland, exhausted and frustrated socio-political environment.

 Access to information is everything; while it is appreciated that nationalist political players are in their early days and thin on the ground, the slow growth is easily traceable to poor publicising.
 The challenge is not only about how information is being disseminated but also what is being said, who it is directed to and who is saying it.
 What use are silent leaders to the nationalism agenda?
 Aung San Suu Kyi enhanced her reputation by being ‘visible’ to her supporters and publicly engaging the brutal dictatorial military government of Mynamar (formerly Burma).